robarnolddev/todo-txt/README.md

 Current features are very limited and focus solely on syntax highlighting and completed task formatting for todo.txt formats.
 See the roadmap for full feature plans.

+Please see [todo.txt](http://todotxt.org) for full features and functionality of the todo.txt format.

 ## Feature Roadmap

 Soon: